CFPrulez/WorldClock/Readme.md

 # World Clock (Android App)
 Great app from Rahul Agarwal but unfortunately no updated since 2012.
-I'll implement some bug fixes and features that I'd like to have in this app -- I share the changes with you.
+I’ll implement some bug fixes and features that I’d like to have in this app — I share the changes with you.
 Maybe some of these will be merged to the original project as well…

 ## New in version 0.7
 * Bugfix: UTF-8 characters are displayed correctly
 * Enhancement: 12/24 hours formatting is now done using the system settings
-* Improvement: Build with new SDK -- same code, new design
+* Improvement: Build with new SDK — same code, new design

 ## Roadmap
 TODOs (some may be implemented in the future):